yiisoft/composer-config-plugin/README.md

 - Scans installed packages for `config-plugin` extra option in their `composer.json`
 - Loads `.env` files to set `$_ENV` variables
-- Requires `defines` files to set constants
+- Requires `constants` files to set constants
 - Requires `params` files
 - Requires config files
 - Options collected during earlier steps could and should be used in later